henry2004y/Ganymede/shocks.md

 The general jump conditions for discontinuities in a collisionless anisotropic magnetoplasma in the CGL approximation were derived by [Abraham-Shrauner 1967][Abraham-Sharuner1967].

-To solve the jump equations for anisotropic plasma conditions upstream and downstream of the shock, one has to use an additional equation, since the set of equations is underdetermined.

 The general jump conditions for an anisotropic plasma are given by [Hudson 1970][Hudson1970]

 \begin{align}